sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_frame_properties.rst

 Deleting properties
 -------------------

-Deletes one specific property or all property entries
+Deletes specific properties or all property entries

 propDelete
 ~~~~~~~~~~